 When considering an application, the Admissions Committee assesses whether Parkmont is capable of supporting a student's academic success.
 A student's previous academic record is of less importance than his or her willingness to take an active part in Parkmont's program.

 Parkmont admits students of any race, color, national or ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
 We do not discriminate on the basis of race, color, national or ethnic origin in administration of our educational policies, admission policies, scholarship and loan programs, and athletic and other school-administered programs.

-For a brochure, or to schedule a parent interview, contact Shannon Morris in the Admissions Office:
+For a brochure, or to schedule a parent interview, contact Erin Lidz in the Admissions Office:

 Mail to: Parkmont School Admissions, 4842 16th Street, N.W., Washington, D.C.
 20011

 For more information on the cost of attending Parkmont and options for assistance, see our Tuition & Financial Aid page.

 We are located at 4842 Sixteenth Street, NW, Washington, DC, 20011.
 We are a block south of Carter Barron Ampitheater on 16th Street, and a couple of miles north of Mount Pleasant.
 We are on the S2/S4 bus line.
 You can take the S2/S4 bus from the Silver Spring Metro (red line), or from the Columbia Heights metro (green line)—the bus stop is a 2-block walk from the metro stop.
 If you drive, there is 2-hour street parking on Blagden Ave. behind the school.
 Please walk to the front entrance of the school on 16th street, enter the building, and check-in at the office to the right of the front door.